Now Hajj was upon us, first stop:

 Where were we!?
 Did we walk too far?
 Too little?
 Where’s the tent!?

-We tried to ask someone for directions, but as if he’d know where our tent was!
+We tried to ask someone for directions, but as if he’d know where

 I actually got scared.